AbsolutelyLudicrous/cbus-2018/README.md

 ---

-I remember by mom talking about how she started a non-profit organization and all the lengths she had to go to in building a network to support it.
+I remember by mom talking about how she started a community-based non-profit organization and the lengths she had to go to in building a network to support its programming and outreach.
 It seemed that finding people with similar interests to come to her events was much easier said than done.
-In her case, she had to help other related organizations so as to network with people who would be interested.
-Then, only after several months did she know enough people would come to her event.
-Simply putting up a listing on the internet or sending a facebook blast would not be able to make enough people come.
+Simply putting up a listing on the internet or sending a facebook blast would not reach people in a timely manner.
+Her experience is echoed by other community based not for profits and neighborhood organizations in the Columbus area that do not have enough funding to support a marketing campaign for their programs and outreach.
 This was the inspiration behind our app.

 Our app is a message board where aybody can post an event listing, and anybody can attend a posted event.
 The app will then notice, **without ever storing anything on our servers**, what types of events you seem to enjoy, and show you more of those.
 We also go one step further by adding